danielefongo/microscope/readme.md

 ### Scope

 The `microscope.api.scope` module provides a utility for working with lenses.

+This module can be particularly useful when working with the [preview function](#preview-function).
+You can use it to directly write the obtained lines into the preview window, providing a convenient way to display and interact with the data retrieved by the lens.

 The `new` function accepts an object with two fields:

 - `lens`: a [lens specification](#lens-spec)
 - `callback`: an optional callback function that is called at the end